 For existing owners

-you use the MENU bar on the left to visit the 'adjustments' page, I
+you use the MENU bar on the left to visit the 'Adjustments' page, I

-deal with some of the issues you may encounter while playing
+the issues you may encounter while playing one of my

 guitars in your own personal style.